Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals: Smaller Thresholds for Better Sequential Tests

 A stylized form of (two-sided) deviation inequalities obtained in this paper (in Corollaries~\ref{corr:Gaussian} and~\ref{corr:Gamma} and Theorem~\ref{thm:DevExpo}) is the following.
-For any subset of arms $\cS \subseteq \{1,\dots,K\}$, for all $x$ large enough,
+For any subset of arms $\cS \subseteq \{1,\dots,K\}$, for all $x > 0$,

 where $c$ and $d$ are two positive constants and $\cC(x)$ is a threshold function.
 This result holds \emph{for any subset of arms} $\cS$.
-Combining \eqref{eq:GenericDev} with a weighted union bound, one obtains in Lemma~\ref{lem:AnySubset} below a deviation inequality that is uniform over subsets belonging to the support of the ``prior'' $\tilde\pi$.
+Combining \eqref{eq:GenericDev} with a weighted union bound, one obtains in Lemma~\ref{lem:AnySubset} below a deviation inequality that is uniform over subsets belonging to the support of a weight vector $\tilde\pi$.

 \begin{lemma}[weighted union bound] Assume \eqref{eq:GenericDev} holds.
-Let $\tilde\pi$ be a probability distribution over subsets: $\sum_{S \subseteq \{1,\dots,K\}} \tilde \pi(\cS) = 1$.
+Let $\tilde\pi$ be a probability distribution over subsets: $\sum_{\cS \subseteq \{1,\dots,K\}} \tilde \pi(\cS) = 1$.
 Then for all $x > 0$

 \end{lemma}